-2) Value your time (and time away from kids) and price accordingly
+2) Value your Time (and time away from kids) and Price Accordingly

 When I first started my business I had been home with the kids for a few years and I was in that mode where $30/hour seemed like a lot of money!
-If you feel like you have to start low, that’s fine, just start then increase your prices steadily *it should feel out of your comfort zone!
+If you feel like you have to start low, that’s fine, just start then increase your prices steadily as your client list grows.

 My mindset at that time however, was more one of ‘earn don’t spend’ which when I look back, didn’t serve me, my clients or my potential.
 Fast forward 6 months into my business and I finally decided to ‘invest’ in some good Business Coaching (with Janine & Jo from Love Your Small Business).
 That’s when things started really revving up for me.

-Just like being a mum, the ‘to do’ list is endless, well it’s the same scenario when you’re running your own business.
-So….
-The sooner you can outsource by hiring a virtual assistant or delegating some tasks that either you’re not super talented at or you just plain don’t like doing, the better!
+Just like being a Mum, the ‘to do’ list is endless, well it’s the same scenario when you’re running your own business.
+So… The sooner you can outsource by hiring a virtual assistant or delegating some tasks that either you’re not super talented at, or you just plain don’t like doing, the better!
 This will free you up to focus on what you’re good at and love doing, and what makes you money.

 5) Connect, Collaborate & have a Clear Call-to-Action

-For any women in business/Mumpreneurs or those thinking of starting a business, I would love to invite you connect with me and see how I can help!
+For any women in business/Mumpreneurs or those thinking of starting a business, I would love to invite you to connect with me and see how I can help!
 Cheers, Nat ‘the Go to Girl’ Gotogirl.co.nz.